vfilimonov/pydatastream/README.md

 	print DWE.parse_record(res[0])
 	print DWE.parse_record(res[1])

 `raise_on_error` can be useful for requests that contain several tickers.
-In this case data fields and/or tickers that can not be fetched will be replaced with NaNs in resulting pandas.Panel.
+In this case data fields and/or tickers that can not be fetched will not be present in the output.
 However please be aware, that this is not a silver bullet against all types of errors.
 In all complicated cases it is suggested to go with one symbol at a time and check the raw response from the server to spot invalid combinations of ticker-field.

 For the debugging purposes, Datastream class has `show_request` property, which, if set to `True`, makes standard methods to output the text string with request: